 Read moreI Hope You Never Need Me (But When You Do, I'm Here.)

 Despite it being one of life’s only certainties - not many people like to think about death.
-It’s one of those topics we push to the edges, hoping it stays there.
+It’s one of those topics we push to the edges.
 And truly, I hope you never need me.
 But when you do, know that I am here.

 Read moreHow To Speak Through Grief